 - What can I shift and how can I make permanent changes?

-In conclusion, building more self-care into your daily routine is a way to show yourself self-love.
-The small shifts you can make to prioritize yourself and your self-care will keep “your cup” overflowing with patience, calmness and love.
-Your mind, body and spirit will have what it needs for this marathon called life.
-It is the GREATEST Gift you can give yourself.
+To sum it up, building a self-care routine into your day is a way to show yourself self-love.
+The small shifts you can make to prioritize yourself and your self-care will keep “your cup” overflowing with patience, calmness, and love.
+Your mind, body, and spirit will have what it needs for this marathon called life.
+It is the GREATEST gift you can give yourself.

 Bringing a fresh loving and supportive perspective, I can help you set goals, create healthy routines, or help you become the most loving and confident woman you have always dreamed of to be.